MaterializeInc/materialize/doc/user/content/transform-data/optimization.md

 description: "Recommendations for query optimization in Materialize."
 menu:
   main:
+    name: "Query optimization"
-    parent: ops
+    parent: transform
-    weight: 70
+    weight: 25
 aliases:
   - /ops/speed-up/
+  - /ops/optimization/
 ---

 ## Indexes

-Like in any standard relational database, you can use [indexes](/overview/key-concepts/#indexes) to optimize query performance in Materialize.
+Like in any standard relational database, you can use [indexes](/get-started/key-concepts/#indexes) to optimize query performance in Materialize.
 Improvements can be significant, reducing some query times down to single-digit milliseconds.

 Building an efficient index depends on the clauses used in your queries, as well as your expected access patterns.
 Use the following as a guide: